 - The need for change within companies is no longer simply episodic but permanent.
 In the past, you had one big project at a time.
 Nowadays, changes are permanent and happen in several areas at once.
 In the past, a sense of urgency could be created from time to time.
 Nowadays, it must be part of the daily operation.
 IT BECOMES AN ASSET OF THE COMPANY.

 1. IT ALL STARTS WITH A SENSE OF URGENCY

 In general, there is a huge gap between people on the ground, or at a hierarchical level which gives them access to the market realities, and others.

 The sense of complacency is much more widespread than you realize.
 It is an “invisible” topic – we do not talk about it.
 People will tell you: “Yes, yes, I know that change is necessary”.
 What they are really thinking is: “I’m doing what it takes, I do my job well, this is how it has always been done”.
 They conscientiously do what they have always done: their list, their daily life, their meetings, etc.

 They find it reassuring.
 But it prevents them from seeing the real opportunities and the actual threats.

-They recognise that there are certainly important challenges to face, but in general these challenges are for other departments, and do not concern them, the people who are doing their job the way they have always done their job.
+They recognize that there are certainly important challenges to face, but in general, these challenges are for other departments, and do not concern them, the people who are doing their job the way they have always done their job.